 Figure 11.
-Calculated milk to feed price ratio Source: AHDB/Defra
+Calculated milk to feed price ratio

-As feed level increases, the amount of substitution increases to a point at which there is no economic gain from increased concentrate feeding.
+Concentrates provide highly concentrated sources of energy and protein to supplement forages and fill the gap to meet cow requirements.
 When deciding what to use to top up the forage component of a diet, there are several options, including cereals, legumes, oilseeds, roots, fruit and coproducts.